Temperature Control

 Temperature control is an active treatment to achieve and maintain a specific temperature of a patient for a certain period of time, in order to improve health outcomes.

-Using temperature control can lower the temperature thereby reducing fever levels.
-Temperature reduction slows down the metabolism and oxygen demand in the brain, reduces oxidative stress and fluid supply to the brain and reduces glutamate, potassium, calcium toxicity after oxygen deficiency and elevated body temperature.
+Using temperature control can lower patient temperature thereby reducing fever levels.
+Temperature reduction slows down the metabolism and oxygen demand in the brain, reduces oxidative stress and fluid supply to the brain and reduces glutamate, potassium and calcium toxicity after oxygen deficiency and elevated body temperature.

 medical use

-Temperature control is also used in other clinical settings that include indications such as cardiac arrest, intensive care patients with difficult-to-treat fever and treatment of hypoxic ischemic encephalopathy (HIE) after asphyxia at birth.
+Temperature control is also used in other indications such as cardiac arrest, intensive care patients with difficult-to-treat fever and treatment of hypoxic ischemic encephalopathy (HIE) after asphyxia at birth.
 Significant technical and clinical research is undertaken to evaluate new indications where cooling treatment could be beneficial.